doitintl/zorya/App Engine Flex Tagging.md

 ![](App_Engine_Flex_Tagging_Example.png)

-Please note, differ from the other resources that Zorya support, there is no need to add a label on the GAE service.
+Please note, unlike from the other resources that Zorya support, there is no need to add a label on the GAE service.